LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    contenttype
       The MIME content type of the file. filename
-      The original name of the file that was uploaded. tmpfilename
+      The original name of the uploaded file. tmpfilename
       The path to which the file was temporarily uploaded. filesize